tabibyte/obsifetch/README.md

 #### From Obsidian Community Plugins

-**In the future**
+*In the future*

 #### Manual Installation

 1. Download `main.js`, `manifest.json`, and `styles.css` from [Release Page](https://github.com/tabibyte/obsifetch/releases)
+2. Create `obsifetch` folder in your vault's `.obsidian/plugins/`
-2. Create and copy them to your vault's `.obsidian/plugins/obsifetch/` directory
+3. Copy those 3 files to your vault's `.obsidian/plugins/obsifetch/` directory
-3. Reload community plugins list in settings in obsidian app.
+4. Reload community plugins list in settings in obsidian app.
 It should appear there.
-4. Turn on the plugin
+5. Turn on the plugin
-5. You can use it by clicking the terminal icon in the left ribbon, using command palette and searching for "Show Neofetch" or you can define and use a hotkey
+6. You can use it by clicking the terminal icon in the left ribbon, using command palette and searching for "Show Neofetch" or you can define and use a hotkey

 ### Custom ASCII Art